What's a Bocce Ball Made of ??

 The 2 balls to the far right above are from 2 different Chinese manufacturers and are made from inferior materials.
 As you can see, the balls second from the right are filled with recycled materials.
 The balls to the far right are solid but made from low grade materials and are therefore prone to scuffing ( the balls look white afterwards) and cracking.
 Look closely at where the groove patterns are cut in the balls and you'll see they they are white and powdery looking.
 Compare those to the Perfetta Club Pro balls ( The 4 balls on the left side ) that have a consistent and deep color.

 Below are Perfetta Club Pro Balls.
 It took a heck of a long time to cut these in half as the material is so hard.
+Its a special blend phenolic material made mfro Perfetta.
+The process uses very high heat and pressure to form the balls in molds.
 This consistent high quality material is why we give these balls a 10 Year Warranty against splitting or cracking!!
 Of course they roll true.
 The biggest surprise is that even though they are made in Italy, are clearly a superior ball, from the supplier to the World Bocce Champs held in Europe, 10 year warranty, they are not much more expensive than the rubbish that masquerades as a quality bocce ball, as seen above.

 Below are some other examples of Chinese made sets that are very cheap.